 Term.
 This Agreement shall commence as of the Effective Date and shall continue in effect for an initial term of five (5) years (such initial term referred to in this Agreement as the “Initial Term”).
 Thereafter, the term of the Agreement shall be automatically renewed annually on the anniversary of the Effective Date for additional five (5) year renewal terms (any such subsequent renewal terms referred to in this Agreement as a “Renewal Term”), unless either party gives written notice of non-renewal to the other party at least sixty (60) days prior to the end of the Initial Term or any Renewal Term hereof.
 Collectively, the Initial Term and any subsequent Renewal Terms shall constitute the “Term”.

 Termination.
-This Agreement may be terminated as follows: (a) if IBC fails to make any payment due hereunder within thirty (30) days after receiving written notice from ADILAS that such payment is delinquent, ADILAS may terminate this Agreement on written notice to IBC at any time following the end of such period; (b) if either party breaches any material term or condition of this Agreement and fails to cure such breach within thirty (30) days after receiving written notice of the breach, the non-breaching party may terminate this Agreement on written notice at any time following the end of such thirty (30) day period; if either party becomes insolvent (i.e., becomes unable to pay its debts in the ordinary course of business as they come due) or makes an assignment for the benefit of creditors, then the other party may terminate this Agreement immediately upon notice; or without cause, with a one hundred and eighty (180) day written notice.
+This Agreement may be terminated as follows: (a) if IBC fails to make any payment due hereunder within thirty (30) days after receiving written notice from ADILAS that such payment is delinquent, ADILAS may terminate this Agreement on written notice to IBC at any time following the end of such period; (b) if either party breaches any material term or condition of this Agreement and fails to cure such breach within thirty (30) days after receiving written notice of the breach, the non-breaching party may terminate this Agreement on written notice at any time following the end of such thirty (30) day period; if either party becomes insolvent (i.e., becomes unable to pay its debts in the ordinary course of business as they come due) or makes an assignment for the benefit of creditors, then the other party may terminate this Agreement immediately upon notice; or (c) without cause, with a one hundred and eighty (180) day written notice.
 If IBC terminates this Agreement, such termination shall not affect IBC’s right to provide Customers with IBC’s own products and services that do not use or depend on the Services or any Deliverables.

 Term of Purchased Customer Subscriptions.
 Customer subscriptions purchased by IBC commence on the start date specified in the applicable Order Form and continue for the subscription term specified therein.
 Except as otherwise specified in the applicable Order Form, all Customer subscriptions shall automatically renew for additional periods equal to the expiring subscription term or one year (whichever is shorter), unless either party gives the other notice of non-renewal at least 30 days before the end of the relevant subscription term.
 The per-unit pricing during any such renewal term shall be the same as that during the prior term unless ADILAS has given IBC written notice of a pricing increase at least sixty (60) days before the end of such prior term, in which case the pricing increase shall be effective upon renewal and thereafter.
 Any such pricing increase shall not exceed the Consumer Price Index of the United States for the Services in the immediately prior subscription term, unless the pricing in such prior term was designated in the relevant Order Form as promotional.